 IGP Pays d'Oc

 Aromas of raspberry, strawberry and currant mingle with pink pepper and caramel pudding in this singular rosé.
-A blend of Syrah, Grenache and Cabernet Sauvignon, it’s tangy on the palate and eminently drinkable.
-The family-run winery practices Reasoned Agriculture, an approach to viticulture that balances farming and wine production with biodiversity, environmental and animal welfare, and the health of the surrounding lands.
+A blend of Syrah and Grenache and Cabernet Sauvignon, it’s tangy on the palate and eminently drinkable.
+This dry, flavorful rosé won our hearts.

 50% Cinsault, 50% Syrah